I’ve Lost You Only to Discover That I Have Gone Missing

 Neil J Garcia, Poet, professor of Poetry, University of Manila, Phillipines: Review of Beatrice Allegranti’s work-in-progress showing and keynote at GRACE Gender and Cultural Equalities in Europe with Utrecht Centre for the Arts.

-Pippa Kelly, Award winning Dementia Journalist, Review of work-in-progress.
+Pippa Kelly, Award winning Dementia Journalist, Review of the early stage work in 2017.

 Rehearsals